NSENGIYUMVA-Christian/NSENGIYUMVA-Christian/README.md

 <h1 align="center">Hi 👋, I'm Chris</h1>
 <h3 align="center">A passionate web developer</h3>
-<p> I'm a full-stack web developer proficient in HTML, CSS, and JavaScript.
-My expertise lies in utilizing cutting-edge technologies such as React.js, Redux, Express.js, Node.js, MongoDB, Mongoose, Tailwind CSS, and Bootstrap for building robust and innovative web applications.
-I'm also skilled in WordPress and can leverage its features to build impressive sites.. </p>
+<p> I'm a full-stack web developer with a strong command of HTML, CSS, and JavaScript.
+My expertise lies in utilizing cutting-edge technologies such as React.js, Redux, Express.js, Node.js, MongoDB, Mongoose, Tailwind CSS, and Bootstrap to build robust web applications.
+Additionally, I know how to use Stripe to facilitate online payments for web applications.
+I'm also skilled in WordPress and can leverage its features to create impressive websites</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nsengiyumva-christian&label=Profile%20views&color=0e75b6&style=flat" alt="nsengiyumva-christian" /> </p>